boyter/cs/README.md

 ```
 BUGS
-need to clear pdf cache
 searching for http://localhost:8080/?q=%22about+to+explore%22&ss=300 seems to highlight to for some reason, same in TUI mode
-pdf without pdf2txt seems to crash a lot xpdf

 TODO
 actually have a real parser supporting proper boolean syntax IN PROGRESS